 Mühlviertel Wasp Nests - Austrian Specialties

 Let stand for about half an hour (until the volume has roughly doubled).
 Brush with a little liquid butter and bake in the preheated oven at 170 ° C until golden yellow (approx. 20 - 25 min.)

-Remove from the pan and sprinkle with sugar.
+Remove from the pan and then sprinkle with sugar.

-Source: Thomas Friesenecker, Garni Hotel Hubertus in Freistadt
+Source: Thomas Friesenecker and Garni Hotel Hubertus in Freistadt

 Simply cook with potatoes or bake

-Click on the photo and make a note of “Wasp's Nest Recipes” on Pinterest.
+Click on the photo and then make a note of "Wasp's Nest Recipes" on Pinterest.

-Blogger campaign "@volkermampft's culinary trip around the world You can find more recipes from the regions of the world in Volker mampft's culinary trip around the world.
-With this recipe we are participating in his campaign in which he collects recipes for comfort food from all over the world.
+Blogger campaign "@volkermampft's culinary trip around the world You can find more recipes from different regions of the world in Volker Mampft’s culinary trip around the world.
+With this recipe, we are also participating in his campaign, in which he collects recipes for comfort food from all over the world.

-Simply cooking with potatoes - Mühlviertler potato casserole wasp nests: research on site
+Source Simply cooking with potatoes - Mühlviertel potato casserole wasp nests: research on site.
+In any case, our opinion remains our own.

+Mühlviertel Wasp Nests - Austrian Specialties